nawrotlab/ClusteredNetwork_pub/readme.md

 # Spiking attractor model of motor cortex explains modulation of neural and behavioral variability by prior target information
 This is a Python implementation of the E/I clustered neural network together with codes to reproduce the results presented in the following paper:

 **Vahid Rostami, Thomas Rost, Felix Schmitt, Sacha van Albada, Alexa Riehle, Martin Nawrot.
 Spiking attractor model of motor cortex explains modulation of neural and behavioral variability by prior target information.
-Nat Commun 15, 6304 (2024). https://doi.org/10.1038/s41467-024-49889-4**
+Nat Communication 15, 6304 (2024). https://doi.org/10.1038/s41467-024-49889-4**

 ## Table of Contents
 - [Project Structure](#project-structure)